Salmon Peas Pilau

 Juice of ½ lemon

-200ml fat free Greek style yoghurt
+200ml fat free Greek yoghurt

 Method

-Preheat the oven to 180c.
+- Preheat the oven to 180°C (fan).

 Made this recipe tonight, absolutely delicious, would definitely make again .